emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

   ( is-contravariant-C : is-contravariant A C)
   ( ϕ : (z : A) → hom A z a → C z)
   : ( contravariant-transport A x y g C is-contravariant-C (ϕ y f)) =
-    ( ϕ x (comp-Segal A is-segal-A x y a g f))
+    ( ϕ x (comp-is-segal A is-segal-A x y a g f))
   :=
     naturality-contravariant-fiberwise-transformation A x y g
       ( \ z → hom A z a) C
-      ( is-segal-representable-is-contravariant A is-segal-A a)
+      ( is-contravariant-representable-is-segal A is-segal-A a)
       ( is-contravariant-C)
       ( ϕ)
       ( f)